 This course is designed to teach students the skills needed for work across film and television formats, and the theory and practice that underpins the skill sets of professional actors.

-Foundation in Film Practice
+Foundation in Screen Practice (30)

 This module will introduce you to CFS filmmaking equipment through technical induction sessions, workshops and supervised studio practice.